Joe Miller, PhD

 Dr. Miller received his PhD in 1979 from the University of Texas, did a postdoc in dopamine electrophysiology at UT Southwestern until 1982, followed by a second postdoc in circadian neurobiology at UC Riverside and UC Davis until 1987.
 From 1982-1987, he also served as a NASA space shuttle project director.
 Dr. Miller was a research associate in the Stanford Biology Department from 1987-1994 and the Director of Neurochemistry in the Stanford-Upjohn Center for the Study of Sleep and Circadian Rhythms.
 He was a faculty member in the Department of Pharmacology, Texas Tech Health Sciences Center from 1994 until 2000.

-From 2000 to present he has been an associate professor in the Department of Cell and Neurobiology at the Keck School of Medicine at USC.
-His research interests include neuropharmacology, circadian rhythms, mechanisms of drug addiction, Alzheimer’s, cytokines and the complexity analysis of biological signals.
-He has continued work in astrobiology and currently is using complexity analysis to reanalyze the Viking lander data.
+From 2000 to 2012 he was an associate professor in the Department of Cell and Neurobiology at the Keck School of Medicine at USC.
+In 2013 he accepted a position as full professor and chair of pharmacology at AUC.
+His research interests include neuropharmacology, circadian rhythms, mechanisms of drug addiction, Alzheimer’s, cytokines and the complexity analysis of biological signals such as Viking lander data.
+He has continued work in astrobiology and is currently using complexity analysis to reanalyze the Viking lander data study the information content of gravitational waves.